saint paul de vence

 Eric's wife Pinky came all the way from The Netherlands to be a part of the journey and is now in charge of the service.

-Having travelled a lot in Asia when they were younger they take inspiration from those rich experiences in some dishes of the day and in the name "Malabar" which comes from a South-West region in India covering the Kerala with the districts of Kanyakumari, Tulu Nadu & Kodagu.
+Having travelled a lot in Asia when they were younger they take inspiration from those rich experiences in the name "Malabar" which comes from a South-West region in India covering the Kerala with the districts of Kanyakumari, Tulu Nadu & Kodagu.

 At Malabar we favour quality and fresh cuisine, we are concerned about the environment and the traceability of our products.
 We only cook with regional and organic products in order to give you the best authentic & local experience, our main producer is Les Légumes de Saint Paul.